 An attacker within range of a victim can use this new attack method to read information that was previously assumed to be safely encrypted.
 This can be abused to steal sensitive information such as credit card numbers, passwords, chat messages, emails, photos, and so on.
 Depending on the network configuration, it is also possible to inject and manipulate data.

 Since the weaknesses are in the Wi-Fi standard itself, any correct implementation of WPA2 is likely affected.
 During initial research, Alert Logic discovered that Android, Linux, Apple, Windows, OpenBSD, MediaTek, Linksys, and others are all affected by some variant of the attacks.
-For more information about specific products, consult the database of CERT/CC or contact your vendor.
+For more information about specific products, contact your vendor.

 Alert Logic Coverage